Foundations Module 3 · Command Line Basics

 Windows — Use WSL (Windows Subsystem for Linux)

-Here’s the deal: every LLM CLI tool, every tutorial, and every command in this course assumes a Linux/bash shell.
-Windows has PowerShell, but it uses different syntax for environment variables, file paths, and scripting — which means you’d spend half your time debugging Windows-specific issues instead of learning.
+Here’s the deal: most AI CLI tool documentation and tutorials are written for Linux/bash first.
+Windows has PowerShell, but it uses different syntax for environment variables, file paths, and scripting — which means you’d spend time translating commands instead of learning.
+WSL reduces that friction.

 The fix is simple: WSL (Windows Subsystem for Linux) gives you a real Linux terminal right inside Windows.
 It’s built into Windows 10/11 and takes 5 minutes to set up.